About this listing

 I will usually greet and chat a little, but I like to give you your space.
-My girlfriend lives next door so I am usually there.
-You may see Alexis, the caretaker, wondering about as well.
+I usually spend time in my upstairs office.
+You may see Josh, my roommate who shares the space, wondering about as well.

 Just keep it clean!
 Come and go when you please.
 I DO have cats, but if you are allergic, I can keep them upstairs with me for the night or they can simply stay outside.

-This host has 280 reviews for other properties.View Other Reviews
+This host has 478 reviews for other properties.View other reviews

 I am a writer and a carpenter.
 I teach at a local university and publish poetry and memoir.
-I live alone in the main house with two cats.
+I live on site with two cats.
 I really dig my record collection and creating fascinating peter-pan spaces all around the home.
-I have a roommate that lives in the carriage house and manages the home when I am gone.
+I have a roommate that manages the home when I am gone.
 I am very clean and flexible.
 If you want someone to show you around and introduce you to a fascinating community of artists, I can do that.
 If you want to be left alone and have your own peace, I can do that.
-More personal and professional information about me can be (email hidden).
-My motto would be "keep on keeping on."
+More personal and professional information about me can be (EMAIL HIDDEN) My motto would be "keep on keeping on."